DanielMSchmidt/worker-barcamp-talk/README.md

   - in another thread (web worker)
   - outside of the context (service worker)
     - save as much of the state as possible in the service worker

+## Profiling

+- to load the timeline data into your chrome timeline, open it in the developer tools and rightclick.
+Then select "Load Timeline Data" and load the file